jwd2a/justindav.is/_posts/2014/2014-11-16-running-node-modules-from-the-command-line.md

 Note that if you don't include the shebang in the file, you'll need to prepend your CLI call with `node`.

 BOOM!
-Node modules that can be included and invoked from another file, or simply run ala carte from the command line.
+Now your node modules can be included and invoked from another file, or simply run ala carte from the command line.
 I've found a lot of uses for this, and hope you do as well!